 By tracking your CSAT at regular intervals, you can easily identify how levels of customer satisfaction are changing over time and what factors may correlate with significant changes.
-Regular tracking will also empower you to take action to improve your score when necessary.
+Using a CSAT survey tool for regular tracking will also empower you to take action to improve your score when necessary.

 Net Promoter Score (NPS)

 As we’ve already established, loyalty is closely linked to satisfaction, and the Net Promoter Score is the go-to metric for establishing how loyal your customers are.

 The NPS is based on a single question: How likely are you to recommend our company to your friends of colleagues?
 Responses to the question are given along a scale from 0-Very unlikely to 10-Very likely.
 Respondents are then divided into three categories: Promoters (9-10), Passives (7-8), and Detractors (0-6).

 The Net Promoter Score is also the perfect metric for benchmarking your performance.
 The simple nature of using NPS software makes it perfect for tracking your own performance or comparing it with that of other organisations.